-You are not limited to just gingerbread scent with this recipe; the combination of lavender and peppermint is one of my favorites.
+You are not limited to just gingerbread with this recipe, you can try other scents; the combination of lavender and peppermint is one of my favorites.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.